Reviews You Can Rely On

 We thought the original Pixel Buds Pro, shown on the left, were comfortable.
 Then we tried the updated Google Pixel Buds Pro 2.
 Their smaller size made them a better fit for all our testers.

-The top four earbuds from our comfort testing also excelled in stability, noting standouts with different designs to choose from, depending on what your ears prefer best.
-The open-fit Bose Ultra Open rests just outside the ear canal and was surprisingly secure—we couldn't dislodge them even during stability tests like pulling off hoodies or going for a run.
+The top earbuds from our comfort testing also excelled in staying in your ears, noting standouts with different designs to choose from, depending on what your ears prefer best.
+Although the open-fit Bose Ultra Open rests just outside the ear canal, it was surprisingly secure—we couldn't dislodge them even during stability tests like pulling off hoodies or doing jumping jacks.
+The Sony WF-1000XM5's moldable foam tips expand for a more secure and comfortable fit than standard silicone.

 earbuds - lightweigt and secure, the beats by dre powerbeats pro are a great...